Skip to main content

 To learn about editing, see the Basic editing articles.
 For more advanced features like the AI tools, see the AI features and tools articles.

-8. Select X to save the template and close the editor.
+7. Select X to save the template and close the editor.

 On Android

-3. Select Templates.
+3. Select your templates folder.

 4. Select the template you want to edit.